An Overview of Rose Pests

 Never use rose leaves for mulch, and never let diseased foliage lie on the ground.
 A clean garden is a healthy garden!

-Reprinted from the February 2001 issue of "Rose Ecstasy", bulletin of the Santa Clarita Valley Rose Society, Kitty Belendez, Editor.
+Originally published in "Rose Ecstasy," bulletin of Santa Clarita Valley Rose Society, Kitty Belendez, Editor.

-Spider Mites on the front of the foliage.
+Spider Mites on the front of rose foliage.
 Notice the damage to the top of the foliage.

-Spider Mites on the back of the foliage.
+Spider Mites on the back of rose foliage.
 This is a greatly magnified photo, and usually the spider mite is barely visible with the eye.

 peduncle (neck and stem).

-Herbicide Damage.
+Herbicide Damage on rose plant.
 Product such as Roundup was sprayed on or too near the rose bush.

 APHIDS: This enlarged photo shows aphids on a miniature rose bud.